 The batch-to-batch reproducibility is also greatly improved with the use of composite material.
 The process for using these cartridges or 96 well plates is extremely simple.

 The phospholipids removed using this product are in excess of 99%, with recoveries expected to be above 90% in general.
 Also, %RSD is improved to levels consistently lower than 5%.

 This technique improves the sensitivity, robustness, and reproducibility of an assay.
 It also enhances column lifetime by avoiding physical and chemical contamination.

-If you want to improve phospholipid removal methodology in your lab, then Crawford Scientific can help.
+If you want to improve phospholipid removal methodology in your lab, then Element can help.